 - Queen Abrogail II of Cheliax in Pathfinder.
 Though she doesn't bear the title of empress, she still rules over not just Cheliax but also the neighboring lands of Nidal and Isger, who follow her edicts through puppet governments.

-- First the Giovanni dinasty and later the Barbados dinasty in Anima: Beyond Fantasy.
-Not only Emperors (Empress in the case of the current one), but also the head of the Church of Abel.
+- The Giovanni dynasty and later the Barbados one in Anima: Beyond Fantasy.
+Not only Emperors (Empress in the case of the current one), concentrating on them both the political and militar powers, but also the heads of the Church of Abel.
+All but one of them can be considered to fall more or less into the benevolent category of above.

 - Final Fantasy II was the first JRPG to play with this trope in detail, though it's since become genre standard fare.
 Emperor Mateus starts out as a typical Big Bad who commands monsters from hell and wants to conquer the world, well, just because.
 Then the heroes kill him, which has unforeseen consequences: his spirit goes to Hell, takes over, and comes back stronger than before.
 The GBA remake adds a sidestory where we learn that his soul was actually split in half at death, and his 'good' side has not only gone to Heaven, but taken over there as well.
 Light Is Not Good, indeed.